What’s the weather forecast for this year’s Glastonbury festival?

 Wednesday 22 June will reportedly be mostly sunny, with temperatures of up to 18 degrees.

-Thursday 23 June is forcasted to be cloudy, with temperatures of up to 18 degrees.
+Thursday 23 June is forcasted to be cloudy with a passing shower of rain, with temperatures of up to 18 degrees.

-Friday 24 June is predicted to be sunnier in spells, with temperatures rising to 21 degrees.
+Friday 24 June is predicted to be cloudy with a spell of mist, with temperatures of up to 18 degrees.

-Saturday 25 June is forecasted to be cloudy with a brief shower, and temperatures of up to 20 degrees.
+Saturday 25 June is forecasted to be mostly sunny, with temperatures of up to 18 degrees.

-Sunday 26 June will reportedly see a couple of afternoon showers, and temperatures coming up to 18 degrees.
+Sunday 26 June will reportedly also be mostly sunny, with temperatures coming up to 18 degrees.

 This list will be updated as and when more accurate forecasts are available.